 Please read 'Thinking of Home Education' before you make a final decision.

-The following points should be taken into consideration when deciding to choose home education:
+You must consider the following points when deciding to choose home education:

-There is no recommended method or style to the education you provide but it is helpful to plan a programme of learning, which will also assist you in demonstrating that your child is receiving an efficient and suitable education.
+There is no recommended method or style to the education you provide.
+It is helpful to plan a programme of learning, which will also assist you in demonstrating that your child is receiving an efficient and suitable education.